mitsukan/bankTechTest/README.md

 Domain model:

 User can interact with the `BankAccount` to `.deposit` and `.withdraw`.
 User can `.print` a statement using information from the `BankAccount`.

+Changes:

+User can initiate transactions that take a command and a date: `.deposit(amount, date)`.
+Each transaction gets pushed into a `Account` class that stores transactions in arrays.